Asymptotic bounds on quantum partial search algorithm and its applications to parallel search: Applications to quantum parallel search

+Accordingly, the success probability of one run of the hybrid parallel search can be obtained by separating the measurement outcomes of each QPU into three exclusive cases.
+A QPU outputs the full target state with probability \(\pr_{x=t}(k_1,k_2)\); it outputs a non-target state inside the target block with probability \(\pr_{x=t_1}(k_1,k_2)-\pr_{x=t}(k_1,k_2)\); and it outputs a state outside the target block with probability \(1-\pr_{x=t_1}(k_1,k_2)\).
+Thus the hybrid scheme succeeds either if at least one QPU directly outputs the full target state, or if no QPU outputs the full target state but all QPUs still output states in their corresponding target blocks, so that the block information can be concatenated into the correct target string.
+These two events are disjoint.
+Therefore, the expected iteration number of the hybrid parallel search is

-where $\pr_{x=t_1}(k_1,k_2)$ is the success probability of GRK algorithm given by Eq. \eqref{eq:pr_partial_k1_k2} (the analytical expression is given by \eqref{eq:pr_GRK} in Theorem \ref{theorem:pr_GRK}), and $\pr_{x=t}(k_1,k_2)$ is the success probability of finding the target state from the GRK sequence, namely
+Note that the success probability of identifying the target block in the GRK algorithm \(\pr_{x=t_1}(k_1,k_2)\) is given by Eq.~\eqref{eq:pr_partial_k1_k2} (the asymptotic expression is given by Eq.~\eqref{eq:pr_GRK} in Theorem~\ref{theorem:pr_GRK}).
+The success probability of finding the full target state from the same GRK sequence \(\pr_{x=t}(k_1,k_2)\) is given by